intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 `site` | The customer site where energy assets have been installed. | *999*

 ### period, epoch, duration
-- __`period`__ - The returned data includes the child and grandchild of the requested `period`.
+- __period__ - The returned data includes the child and grandchild of the requested `period`.
 For example if a request is made for a */week* the response will contain total energy for each *day* and a breakdown of energy for each *hour*.

-- The `duration` parameter specifies the third dimension.
-It returns multiples of the above period data arrays.
-For example if a request is made for a */week* period with a duration of 3, the response will contain 3 collections of weekly energy data as described above, starting at the requested epoch.
+- __duration__ - The `duration` parameter specifies the number of periods required.
+For example if a request is made for a */week* period with a duration of 3, the response will contain 3 periods of weekly energy data (starting at the requested epoch).

-- `epoch` specifies  the starting date-time of the period.
+- __period__ - The `epoch` paramter specifies the starting date-time of the period.
 The epoch is displayed in links in the the `href` attribute, after the `period`.

 The following table describes each `period` and formats used for `epoch` in the returned data.